 Professors such as Dr. Lisa Sprod currently out of the University of North Carolina Wilmington have helped contribute a mass of published research on the topic of cancer and exercise as it relates to improving otherwise negative consequences of various cancers.
-As well as improvement of the often-negative side effects common treatments produce.
+As well as improvement of the often-negative side effects common treatments produces.

 Worth The Effort?